Simon Khagi, MD

 About Dr. Khagi

-Simon Khagi, MD, is Director of Neuro-Oncology at Hoag Family Cancer Institute and a triple-board certified medical oncologist and neuro-oncologist.
-Dr. Khagi’s areas of expertise include treating primary brain and spine cancers, as well as thoracic cancers and melanoma.
-His areas of expertise include: immunotherapy, genomically-guided therapy, oncolytic virotherapy, adoptive cell therapy (i.e. CAR T cells), alternating tumor treating fields, glioblastoma, astrocytoma, oligodendroglioma, meningioma, ependymoma, medulloblastoma, germ cell tumors, brain metastases, rare brain tumors, lung cancer, melanoma, advanced skin cancer.
+Simon Khagi, MD, is Medical Director of Neuro-Oncology at Hoag Family Cancer Institute and a triple-board certified medical oncologist and neuro-oncologist.
+Dr. Khagi’s areas of expertise include treating primary brain and spine cancers, as well as lung cancers and advanced skincancers.
+His areas of expertise include: immunotherapy, genomically-guided therapy, oncolytic virotherapy, adoptive cell therapy (i.e. NK and chimeric antigen receptor T cells), and alternating tumor treating fields.
+He has significant experience with glioblastoma, astrocytoma, oligodendroglioma, meningioma, ependymoma, medulloblastoma, germ cell tumors, brain metastases, rare brain tumors, lung cancers, melanoma, and other advanced skin cancers.

 Dr. Khagi has always felt a strong connection with patients and families battling cancer.
 The desire to help them motivated him to become an oncologist.
 According to Dr. Khagi, he considers quality and quantity of life as two sides of the same coin when supporting his patients.
 Valuing both is a cornerstone of the care he provides.